python/exceptiongroups/except_star.md

 represents a tree of exceptions, where the leaves are plain exceptions and each internal node represent a time at which the program grouped some unrelated exceptions into a new `ExceptionGroup` and raised them together.
+The `ExceptionGroup` class is final, i.e., it cannot be subclassed.

 The `ExceptionGroup.subgroup(condition)` method gives us a way to obtain an `ExceptionGroup` that has the same metadata (cause, context, traceback) as